• Skip to primary navigation

 Variations

-Air fryer batata harra can be turned into batata b kizbara which translates to potatoes in coriander (cilantro).
-You can do this by simply removing the chili altogether from the recipe.
+Air fryer batata harra can be transformed into batata b kizbara, which translates to "potatoes in coriander (cilantro)."
+To make this adjustment, simply remove the chili from the recipe.

-The amount of garlic, chili, lemon, and coriander (cilantro) can be adjusted to suit your taste.
+You can also modify the amounts of garlic, chili, lemon, and coriander (cilantro) to match your preferences.

 close up of Lebanese spicy potatoes

-Can I make Lebanese spicy potatoes ahead of time?
+Can I make air fryer batata harra ahead of time?

-It is advisable to prepare the sauce ahead of time rather than pre-cooking the potatoes.
-As the potatoes are tossed in a sauce, they will soften very quickly and will lose their crispiness.
+It's better to prepare the dressing in advance instead of pre-cooking the potatoes.
+When potatoes are mixed with the dressing, they soften quickly and lose their crispiness.

 batata harra in a grey bowl with chillis on the side